llvm/llvm-project/clang/docs/SanitizerSpecialCaseList.rst

 instrumentation ignored.
 Conversely, ``sanitize`` causes its queries, if matched, to be left out of the ignorelist -- essentially ensuring sanitizer instrumentation remains for those types.
 This is useful for whitelisting specific types.
+If multiple entries for the same type exist, those with the ``sanitize`` category take precedence.

-With this, one may disable instrumentation for all types and specifically allow instrumentation for one or many types -- including types created via ``typedef``.
+With this, one may disable instrumentation for some or all types and specifically allow instrumentation for one or many types -- including types created via ``typedef``.

+The example below shows how one may control the signed truncation sanitizer for various types.

 .. code-block:: bash